dmerejkowsky/blog/content/post/0088-ruplacer.md

 summary: Introducing ruplacer, a command line tool that finds and replaces text in source files.
 ---

+REDO:

+- what it does (emphasis on the --subvert mode)
+- how  (rust, ignore, inflector crates)
+- history

+Get rid of IDE stuff

 # Introduction: switching from User to Account

 Let's say you've written a big application in your favorite language.